Kitware/eSimMon/docs/index.md

 The dashboard currently supports user account creation and is able to ingest EFFIS data.
+Users are also able to save their current view and make it available for other users to select and load.